EmanEmadFarghaly/Heart-Disease-Prediction/README.md

-# ❤️ Heart Disease Prediction System (End-to-End ML Project)
+# ❤️ Heart Disease Prediction System
 ## 📌 Overview
 This project presents a complete **Machine Learning pipeline** for predicting heart disease using the UCI Heart Disease dataset.